Skip to main content

 Option-type props

-• *ByValue types are identical to their Full* counterparts except that the name property is optional.
+• *ByValue types make the name property optional

 Interface"Full*" counterpart"*ByValue" counterpart